Kayli/logspub/philosophy/philosophy-people.md

 - books: the varieties of religious experience

+## gottlob frege 1848-1925

+- father of analytic philosophy
+  - philosophy of language

+- invented a new logic of 'predicate calculus' (first-order logic, FOL)
+  - first new one since aristotel
+  - developed an analysis of quantified statements and formalized the notion of a ‘proof’ in terms that are still accepted today
+  - define quantifiers which are specific kinds of predicates
+  - predicate is
+    - a function over terms (which could be variables or constants)
+    - yields true or false result ('interpreted' term is used)

+- formalized concept of functions within the framework of logic and set theory

+- started a 'logicists project'
+  - ambitious philosophical and mathematical endeavor aimed at providing a foundation for mathematics based solely on logic and the concept of number

+  - tried to create arithmetic from first principles (minimal set of axioms and theorems)
+    - but stumbled over self-referential expressions of set theory (russel's paradox)

+  - showed that arithmetic is 'analytic' because mathematical truths in arithmetic can be derived from definitions and logical principles alone.
+Geometry, on the other hand, is considered 'synthetic' because its truths often require empirical or geometrical constructions and proofs that go beyond mere definitions (using kant's synthetic vs analytic terminology)

+## charles peirce 1839-1914

+- one of the founders of
+  - pragmatism as philosophical tradition
+  - semiotics

+- there never is a certain foundation for our knowledge
+  - only reasonable approximations

+- convergence theory of truth
+  - truth is something on which a community of inquierers converge upon in a long run

+- type vs token distinction
+  - types: abstract descriptive concepts
+  - tokens: individual instances that instantiate those concepts

+- triadic nature of sign: sign, signified, interpreter
+- invented sign types: icons, indexes, symbols

+- foresaw quantum mechanics 'virtual particles' concept
+  - universe is constantly producing chance events
+    - which are not determined
+    - which are developed to great connection and continuity
+    - thats the process of evolution
+- anticipated heisenberg uncertainty principle [13]

+- influenced: dewey, william james

+- died in poverty

 ## soren kierkegard 1813-55

 - examines question: what does it mean to be a christian?